 - On-site:

-- Darlene Hankins, Pastoral Care Services (434) 799-4473
+- Chenise Blackwell, Pastoral Care Services (434) 799-2273

-- Ray Garassino, License Clinical Social Worker (434) 799-3782
+- Tennille Jamison, License Clinical Social Worker (434) 799-3798

 - Kesshia Brown, License Professional Counselor (434) 799-2242

 - Off-campus: (A List of Community Resources are in the Appendix)

 - o Licensed professional counselors

 - Local rape crisis counselors

-- o Domestic violence resources,
+- Domestic violence resources,

 - Local or state assistance agencies,

 - Clergy/Chaplains

-All of the above employees will maintain confidentiality except in extreme cases of immediate threat or danger, or abuse of a minor.
+All the above employees will maintain confidentiality except in extreme cases of immediate threat or danger, or abuse of a minor.
 On-site counselors (and/or the Employee Assistance Program) are available to help free of charge and can be seen on an emergency basis during normal business hours.
-These employees will submit yearly anonymous, aggregate, statistical information for Clery Act purposes unless they believe it would be harmful to a specific client, patient or parishioner.
+These employees will submit yearly anonymous, aggregate, statistical information for Clery Act purposes unless they believe it would be harmful to a specific client, patient, or parishioner.